Frequently Asked Questions

 Boston College Police derive their legal authority from Chapter 22C, Section 63, of the Massachusetts General Laws.
 This statute gives them the same policing authority, including the power of arrest, as Newton, Boston, and the State Police.
 It is how we exercise that authority, within a Jesuit Catholic setting, that makes the difference.

-In order to better assist our off campus population, each officer is also a Deputy Sheriff within Suffolk and Middlesex Counties, which border our campus.
-While you will not see the BC Police patrolling city streets, it does enable them to legally respond beyond the strict confines of the campus, as needed.
+In order to better assist our off campus population, each officer is also sworn in as Deputy Sheriff's within Norfolk, Suffolk and Middlesex Counties, which border our campuses.
+While you will not typically see the BC Police patrolling city streets, it does enable them to legally respond beyond the strict confines of the campus, as needed.
 The Boston College Police wear several hats, while assisting the community and/or enforcing its rules and regulations as well as any local, state, or federal law that is applicable

 University Police cannot release police reports, with the exception of traffic crash reports.
 If you were involved in a traffic crash you may receive a copy of the official police report.
 You may only make the request in person at police headquarters.